 NOTE: A transparent wire frame approach to sketching the still life helps you to organize the composition of the group.
 It makes it easier to see the shape, position and proportions of each object in relation to its neighbours.

-TECHNIQUE: Once you are happy with the shape, proportion and composition of the still life, you can erase the lines of transparent construction.
-This will leave you with an accurate visible outline of each form and the confidence that all the objects are positioned correctly.
+TECHNIQUE: Once you are happy with the shape, proportion and composition of the still life, you can erase its lines of construction.
+This will leave you with an accurate outline of each form and the confidence that all the objects are positioned correctly.
 You are now ready to work on the details of each object.

 TECHNIQUE: Now lightly sketch in the shapes of any shadows or reflections onto each object.

-NOTE: The more care you take over the accuracy of these marks, the easier you will find the next stage of the drawing - the Application of Tone.
+NOTE: The more care you take over the accuracy of these marks, the easier you will find the next stage of the drawing - the shading of tones.

 TECHNIQUE: The second stage in building up the tone focuses on the spaces between and around the objects.

 NOTE: The drawing of the light and shade between the objects must be treated with as much importance as the drawing of the objects themselves.
-The shadows cast beneath and around the objects add as much to the definition of their shapes as does the shading on their surfaces.
-Notice how the counter-change of tones between the objects and the spaces takes over from the use of line to define the forms of the still life.
+The shadows cast beneath and around the objects add as much to the definition of their shapes as does the shading of their surfaces.
+Notice how the counter-change of tones between the objects and their surrounding spaces takes over from the use of line to define their forms.

 TECHNIQUE: In the third stage of building up the tone, you focus back on the objects.
 This time you deepen their tone, increasing the contrast between the areas of dark and light.
-This will enhance the form of the objects and increase the impact of the image.
+This will enhance the form of the objects and increase their impact.

 NOTE: The biggest problem at this stage is maintaining a balance of tones across the whole still life so that no object appears too dark or too light.
 You are searching for a unity of tone and form.